Call 24/7 801-810-9999

 In Utah, a wrongful death lawsuit can be filed by the personal representative (sometimes called an executor) of the decedent’s estate or one of the heirs:

-If you have questions or concerns about whether you’re eligible to bring a wrongful death lawsuit, a wrongful death lawyer can help you find answers.
+If you have questions or concerns about whether you’re eligible to bring a wrongful death lawsuit, a Utah wrongful death attorney can help you find answers.

 Before beginning the process, your lawyer will review the circumstances of the death and examine any evidence.
 In some cases, we may conduct our own investigation to clarify some of this information or learn more about what happened.